 How Environmental Graphics Can Help You Return to the Workplace

 Environmental graphics can play an important role in educating and reminding people of these important spatial and behavioral changes.
 SGA can assist in creating signage and wayfinding as a means to help people learn the new “social norms” of the workplace, including dimensional markers indicating proper social distancing as well as directional signage for circulation paths.
-In addition, we can assist clients in creating conference room and common area guidelines to support usage, cleaning, and hygiene protocols.
+In addition, we can assist clients in creating a conference room and common area guidelines to support usage, cleaning, and hygiene protocols.

 Boston Real Estate Covid Consortium Task Force